Geta/geta-notfoundhandler/README.md

 ## Suggestions cleanup job
 Practice shows that the suggestions table grows quickly in production, so a suggestions cleanup job was added to control its growth.

-This job is configured by default to run weekly, removing records older than 14 days.
+This job is configured by default to run daily at midnight, removing records older than 14 days.
 You can adjust the retention period as needed.

 ```
 services.AddNotFoundHandler(o =>
 {
     o.ScheduledJobs = true;
+    o.SuggestionsCleanupOptions.CronInterval = "0 0 * * 0" // weekly on Sunday midnight
     o.SuggestionsCleanupOptions.DaysToKeep = 30;
 });
 ```